Updated: May 23

 “The Easter hare was no ordinary animal, but a sacred companion of the old goddess of spring, Eostre.”
 (Julian Fox, Easter, Vero Beach: Rourke Enterprises, 1989, p.11)

-The amount of sources that speak on the pagan origins of Easter and it’s customs is expansive, I provided just a handful of quotes but I strongly encourage everyone to do their own research.
+The number of sources that speak on the pagan origins of Easter and its customs is expansive, I provided just a handful of quotes but I strongly encourage everyone to do their own research.
 Indeed, looking into this topic has proven to be a rabbit hole so deep that it puts Alice and Wonderland to shame.
-If I didn’t cover something you thought I should, fear not, I will return to this topic in some shape or fashion in the future.
-Brothers and sisters I hope this post has sparked your interest in testing the origins of Easter.
+I hope this post has sparked your interest in testing the origins of Easter.
 I pray that the Ruach Hakodesh leads you into all truth.